telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/native-angular-report-viewer/how-to-use-with-report-server.md

 ````

-1. Use the report viewer selector in the component's template:
+1. Use the report viewer selector - `reporting-angular-viewer` in the component's template:

 	````HTML
 <reporting-angular-viewer